antham/doc-hunt/README.md

 ### Config

-A config line is made with a document (a file, a folder in current repository or an external URL) with one or several sources (files or folder in current repository).
+A config line is made with a document (a file, a folder in current repository or an external URL) with one or several sources (a regexp matching file sources you want to track).

-To add a new configuration on a file and two folder for instance, run :
+To add a new configuration on all php files in two different folders run :

 ```
-doc-hunt config add README.md file1.php,folder1,folder2
+doc-hunt config add README.md folder1/.*.php,folder2/.*.php
 ```

 You can record as many configurations you want and list them with :